kbujari/kbujari.github.io/src/content/posts/windows-vm-passthrough.md

 ---
-title: "Making a high performance Windows 10 VM"
+title: "Building a QEMU VM with GPU passthrough"
 description: "Configuring a high performance QEMU Windows 10 VM for gaming, CAD simulations, and more.
 Includes single-GPU passthrough for graphics intensive applications."
 pubDate: "Jan 15 2022"
+tags:
+  - Virtualization
+  - Linux
 ---

 In early 2021, I transitioned my personal computers to Arch Linux and while the experience has been excellent overall, there are a few shortcomings in the software compatibility department, mainly with a few games (League of Legends) and software I need to use for school (Multisim).
 While these can be "run" using wine, I found that the experience left a lot to be desired, and for school especially, I wanted to make sure I was in an environment supported by my classes.